Congratulations to all of today’s recipients of the Queen’s Birthday Honours, which recognise excellence across Australia.

 Professor Kylie Ball FAHMS – For significant service to physical activity and nutrition education.

-Dr David Durrheim FAHMS – For significant service to public health medicine, and to international health.
+Professor David Durrheim FAHMS – For significant service to public health medicine, and to international health.

 Professor Flavia Cicuttini FAHMS – For significant service to medicine, and to musculoskeletal disease research.